cmtkdot/xdelo-app/docs/consolidated-functions.md

    - More maintainable than SQL-based URL construction
    - Handles all chat ID formats correctly

-## Media Group Synchronization
+## Media Group Synchronization (Hybrid Plan)

-Media group handling is now implemented directly in JavaScript:

-1. Logic in `mediaMessageHandler.ts` directly queries for related messages
-2. Synchronizes content between messages in the same media group
-3. Provides better logging and error handling than the previous RPC approach
-4. Implements delayed recheck for race conditions when messages arrive out of order
+Media group synchronization is primarily handled by a database function called from the edge function:

+1. The `direct-caption-processor` edge function, after successfully parsing a caption for a message in a group, calls the `xdelo_sync_media_group_content` database function via RPC.
+2. `xdelo_sync_media_group_content` uses advisory locks to prevent race conditions and updates all other messages in the group.
+3. The `xdelo_recheck_media_groups` cron job acts as a safety net to ensure eventual consistency for any syncs missed due to errors or timing issues.